Tighten your upper arms

 - Anesthesia risks

-NYC Surgical will go over the various risks and complications of your brachioplasty during your consultation, to ensure you understand all possible outcomes.
+City Surgical Care will go over the various risks and complications of your brachioplasty during your consultation, to ensure you understand all possible outcomes.